 ACWD drinking water is safe from coronavirus (COVID-19) and available 24/7

 Water is vital to protecting public health and safety and ACWD is committed to keeping the water safe and flowing during this crisis.
 As our country, and the world faces this pandemic, we want to reassure our customers and community that we prepare for emergencies and will continue to provide our essential service to all customers.

 Our drinking water is safe: The water from your tap is safe from coronavirus (COVID-19).
 It is treated and tested before making its way to your home or business and continues to meet or surpass all state and federal drinking water standards.
 Learn more about the quality and safety of your drinking water.

 ACWD’s Customer Service counter at our Grimmer Boulevard headquarters in Fremont is open weekdays between 9:00 a.m. and 4:00 p.m. and we are available to assist customers who wish to pay their bills and have account inquiries.
-Visitors are required to wear face masks.

-At this time, only the customer counter is open to the public and all public meetings and other business-related to Development Services, Engineering, Groundwater Resources, Water Conservation, and other services continues to be conducted virtually until further notice.
+At this time, only the customer counter is open to the public and all public meetings and other business-related to Development Services, Engineering, Groundwater Resources, Water Conservation, and other services continue to be conducted virtually until further notice.

 Access online services:

 Important information about water quality for businesses, restaurants, places of worship, and schools reopening following COVID-19